 - Any review and update of policies, procedure or guidance

 Infection Control Leads

-The practice lead for Infection Prevention & Control (IPC) is Dr Mark Longley.
-He is supported by Rachel Tait (practice nurse) who is the designated link for IPC, Mrs Fay Johnson (Practice manager) and Tania Houghton (Operations Coordinator).
+The practice lead for Infection Prevention & Control (IPC) is Dr Suzie Burns, until the return of Dr Helen Webb later in the year.
+They are supported by Rachel Tait (practice nurse) who is the designated link for IPC and Mrs Fay Johnson (Practice Manager).

 Rachel Tait will be attending the quarterly IPC meetings arranged by the West Hampshire Clinical Commissioning Group (CCG).
 She also carries out regular audits and maintains the IPC folder.
 Any information gleaned through this role she cascades back to practice staff via staff meetings and email.

 *(IPC meetings currently not going ahead in view of the Covid-19 pandemic.)

 The Operations Manager organises staff training.

 There have not been any significant events regarding infection control within the last year.

 On a quarterly basis an audit is conducted for both the phlebotomy environment and clinical practice.
 Findings from this audit are then passed down to the clinical lead for the phlebotomy department.